Brexit in popular culture: Brexit in music

 This is a reference to Michael Gove's comments regarding experts.
 The sixth track "Full English Brexit", is described on Genius.com as "a satirical song from the perspective of an English person talking themselves into Brexit".

 In November 2018, The Good, the Bad & the Queen released Merrie Land, which reflects on the United Kingdom's relationship with the European Union and being British during the prelude to Brexit.
 The lyrics are complemented by the loping basslines, sparse guitar, and intricate drumming, which contribute to the overall dark sonic ambience of the album.

 The Breunion Boys are a Dutch boy band created by artist Julia Veldman in response to Brexit.
 The group's debut song, "Britain Come Back" was released in December 2018.

 In October 2019, along with a group of musicians calling themselves Article 54, the journalist and musician Rhodri Marsden released The Hustle, an eight track concept disco symphony album with tracks inspired by the UK's Brexit negotiations.
 Tracks from the album were debuted on the 10 October edition of the BBC One political programme Brexitcast.
 It then appeared on the iTunes UK Album Chart, where it quickly began to outsell ABBA Gold.
 The album appeared on the Official UK Charts on 18 October, debuting at number 56 on the download chart.

 In March 2020, Riz Ahmed — the popular actor and one half of the rap duo Swet Shop Boys — released his first solo album, The Long Goodbye.
 It has been described as a "concept album that reframes the UK's relationship with British Asians as a "toxic and abusive" love affair that has reached its breaking point in the wake of Brexit and the rise of the far-right."
 It is the quintessential break-up album—except that the breakup baggage is "the weight of colonial trauma" and that the ex-girlfriend Britney stands in for "Britannia".

+Other Brexit-related songs include a parody of Ode to Joy featured in John Oliver's program, Fascinating Aida's "So Sorry Scotland", and "The French Brexit Song".